Environmental issues in Myanmar: Climate change

 Due to the consequences of climate change, Myanmar is grappling with extreme weather effects and natural disasters.
-In 2008, cyclone Nargis hit the country, resulting in a death toll of 140,00.
-Furthermore, the nation suffered from widespread flooding in 2015 especially in Chin, Rakhine, Sagaing and Magway regions.
+In 2008, cyclone Nargis hit the country, resulting in a death toll of 140,000.
+Furthermore, the nation suffered from widespread flooding in 2015, especially in Chin, Rakhine, Sagaing, and Magway regions.
 According to the International Organization for Migration (IOM) Myanmar, this flood affected 5.4 million people, with 1.6 million being displaced.
-Additionally, 476,000 houses were destroyed or damaged and 847,471 acres of farmland were adversely affected.
+Additionally, 476,000 houses were destroyed or damaged, and 847,471 acres of farmland were adversely affected.
 These natural disasters have significant repercussions on the country's gross domestic product (GDP), consuming 3 percent of the annual GDP.
 Due to the data from the United Nations Development Programme (UNDP), in 2019, the rainy season brought extreme flooding and over 190,000 asked to seek emergency shelter.

 In addition to natural disasters, Myanmar is also encountering rising temperatures.
 The average annual temperatures in Myanmar have been rising for several decades and are expected to continue increasing in the foreseeable future.
 According to the data from Climate Knowledge Portal, in 1901, the annual average mean surface air temperature was 23.53 °C and it rose to 24.11 °C in 2021.
 The data from weather stations across the country spanning from 1980 to 2010 indicates that the national daily average temperature has increased by 0.35 °C per decade in inland regions and 0.14 °C per decade in coastal regions.
 Since inland regions have warmed slightly more, the national daily maximum temperature has surged by 0.57 °C per decade in inland regions, compared to 0.23 °C per decade in coastal regions.
 Consequently, some inland regions are confronted with drought conditions during summer.

-Climate change is greatly impacting the lives of Myanmar people and country development and it is one the reasons for the country's poverty.
+Climate change is greatly impacting the lives of the Myanmar people and the country's development, and it is one of the reasons for the country's poverty.
 To reduce the risks from climate change, Myanmar signed the Paris Climate Agreement in 2016.